 UPSs typically have short on-battery runtimes, but it’s enough to start a standby source or perform a proper shutdown.
 This feature is generally only used in emergencies to avoid complete loss of electricity, even if it’s only for a limited time.

 The exact amount of energy that a UPS can store varies.
-A single computer requires less energy than an entire data center or structure.
+A single computer requires less energy than an entire data centre or structure.
 The bigger the electricity demand, the larger the UPS.

 What Is a Portable Power Station?